 Disadvantages of a 3PL

-- A business has limited direct oversight and control over their inventory once it is secured by the 3PL provider.
+- A business has limited direct oversight and control over its inventory once it is secured by the 3PL provider.

 - Ensuring quality control and customer service can become more difficult.
 Errors made by a 3PL vendor, such as slow delivery, may be attributed to the business rather than to the logistics provider.